Thomas J. Fogarty: Invention of the embolectomy catheter

 The main problem in building this device was the way the balloon could be attached to the catheter.
 Glue that could hold vinyl, the material making up a catheter, and latex, the type of glove used, was not available.
 Fogarty's own take on the catheter came about because of fishing techniques he learned as a child.
-Precise hand-tying was needed in fishing, and with these techniques, he tied the balloon to the catheter.
+Precise hand-tying was needed in fly-fishing, and with these techniques, he tied the balloon to the catheter.
 "I'd always tied flies and made lures so it was just a natural thing."
 His experimental balloon catheter, however, always seemed to burst when it was over inflated.
 It even broke when he dragged it through glass tubes filled with Jell-o, a model he thought simulated a clot within an artery.
 After some time, he figured out the type and thickness of rubber that was firm enough when inflated to extract a clot and still flexible enough to move through without breaking.
 The device, made before Fogarty even received his MD from University of Cincinnati in 1960, became the first minimally invasive surgical device.

 Fogarty, however, came across difficulties in getting a manufacturer to produce it.
 From 1959 to 1961, nobody was willing to help.
 "Companies thought I was some stooge fooling around.
 I didn't have any credibility."
 Dr. Cranley continued to encourage him, and soon, during his fellowship training at the University of Cincinnati in 1961 and 1962, Fogarty started to make the catheter system by hand for himself and for other vascular surgeons.

 At the University of Oregon, while Fogarty was completing his residency in surgery, Dr. Al Starr, head of the cardiothoracic division, used Fogarty's balloon catheters.
 After he was informed that no company was willing to manufacture Fogarty's device, he asked one of his acquaintances, Lowell Edwards, an electrical engineer and president of his own company, to give the device consideration in producing it.
 In 1969, Fogarty patented his device, and Edwards Life Sciences from Irvine, California, was assigned the patent to begin manufacturing the Fogarty embolectomy catheter.